renzibei/fph-table/README.md

 be added to the table after this because the insert operation will be very slow when the load_factor is very large.)

-The extra hot memory space except slots during querying is the space for buckets (this concept is not the bucket in the STL unordered_set, it is from FCH algorithm), the size of this extra memory is about `c * n / (log2(n) + 1) * sizeof(BucketParamType)` bytes. c is a parameter that must be larger than 1.5.
+The extra hot memory space besides slots during querying is the space for buckets (this concept is not the bucket in the STL unordered_set, it is from FCH algorithm), the size of this extra memory is about `c * n / (log2(n) + 1) * sizeof(BucketParamType)` bytes. c is a parameter that must be larger than 1.5.
 The larger c is, the quicker it will be for the